East Hampshire Hangers, North Downs and South Downs IPA

-In addition to the orchids, round-headed rampion (the ' pride of Sussex') is a very local southern chalk species which has a good population here, while the rare endemic early gentian also occurs.
-Other more common flowers of the chalk downlands are cowslips, horseshoe vetch, chalk milkwort, salad burnet, harebell, marjoram and small scabious.
+In addition to the orchids, round-headed rampion (the 'Pride of Sussex') is a very local chalk species which can be abundant, while the rare endemic early gentian also occurs.
+Other more common flowers of the chalk downlands include cowslips, common rockrose, horseshoe vetch, chalk milkwort, salad burnet, harebell, marjoram and small scabious.

 Where grazing is more relaxed chalk scrub develops with shrubs including hawthorn, dogwood, guelder rose, wayfaring tree and, occasionally, juniper.
 In just a few sites box occurs as a native species, forming a unique scrub woodland habitat in places such as Box Hill (Surrey), Boxley (E. Kent).